lanl/LaGriT/docs/pages/docs/commands/GENIEE.md

   Check orientation of tri/quad elements and if their orientation is different than element 1, report the difference but do not change the mesh object orientation.
-Create two new attributes. ipath is the search path the algorithm followed through the mesh. ifflip reports the orientation of each element as compared to element 1.
+Create two new attributes:

+  ipath is the search path the algorithm followed through the mesh.

+  ifflip reports the orientation of each element as compared to element 1.